secretGeek/today-i-learned-staging/todo/index_of_improvements.md

 	(many are put in an ignore list.)

-- code block highlighting

 - code block extraction and listing

-- next/previous buttons

 - hyperlink extraction and listing

+# done

+9:56 AM Friday, 22 January 2021

+-[x] code block highlighting

+-[x]  pre blocks... correct language:
+	- plaintext
+	- language-powershell
+	- ...idea: have a default "language" for each folder?